tenso/companies/README.md

 * Calculate bottom up beta: levered/delevered beta

 ## issues ##
+* dont use database for "modes" and such!
 * overview loses item focus on leave!
 * company row: can tab into read-only green fields
 * capitalize leases